What is an airway obstruction?

 - chronic obstructive pulmonary disease (COPD)

 Children have a higher risk of obstruction by foreign objects than adults.
-They’re more likely to stick toys and other small objects in their noses and mouths.
-They may also fail to chew food well before swallowing.
+They have smaller airways and they’re more likely to stick toys and other small objects in their noses and mouths.
+In addition, they may not chew food well before swallowing.

 Other risk factors for airway obstruction include: